 Service Scholars Program

-The Service Scholars Program allows students to continue their involvement in the community throughout college.
+The Service Scholars Program allows students to continue their involvement in the community throughout their undergraduate studies.

 - Have performed community service throughout the four years of high school in their community, school, or church